San Diego Chapter, Sierra Club

 The ExCom shall provide written notice of this schedule and of the opportunity to nominate candidates by petition to all Chapter members.

 4.4 Election Committee.
-An Election Committee of at least three Chapter members, at least one not an ExCom member, shall be appointed annually by the ExCom prior to the scheduled date of mailing of election materials.
+An Election Committee of at least three Chapter members, at least one not an ExCom member, shall be appointed annually by the ExCom prior to the scheduled date of mailing of ballots.
 No candidates may serve on the Election Committee.
-The Election Committee shall cause the election materials to be prepared and sent, and shall count the returned ballots.
+The Election Committee shall cause the ballots to be prepared and mailed and shall count the returned ballots.
 Challenges of the conduct of candidates or their campaigns shall be referred to the Election Committee.
 Decisions of the Election Committee may be appealed to the ExCom.
-(See also Bylaw 3.7 regarding the designation of ExCom members as members of the Election Committee.)

 4.5 Availability of Election Ballot Materials.
 Election ballot materials shall be made available to all Chapter members of record according to the voter list obtained prior to the election.

 4.6 Voting.
 Eligible members may vote by mailed ballot or through a secure website.
 The decision to allow electronic voting shall be made by a vote of the executive committee prior to appointment of the nominating committee.
 Ballots shall be returned to the Election Committee as directed in the ballot instructions.
 Return of a minimum number of valid ballots shall not be required for the validity of an annual or special election.

 4.7 Counting Ballots.
 The Election Committee shall count the ballots on the closing date of the election, or as soon as practical after the closing date of the election.
 The candidates or their authorized representatives shall be permitted to be present.
 The candidates receiving the highest number of votes shall be elected.
 Any tie shall be resolved immediately, first by a recount, then if necessary by lot at the ballot counting.